- Studying Law at Yale

 - YLS Today

 The Office of Student Affairs at Yale Law School helps law students navigate their legal education from Orientation to Graduation.
-We provide academic advising, support student groups and journals, promote student life and community building activities, and act as the primary resource for students who are seeking to find balance in their law school experience.
+We support students individually and collectively, manage law journals, student organizations, and moot court programs.
+We promote student life, diversity and inclusion initiatives, wellness activities, community building initiatives, and serve as the primary resource for law students at Yale Law School.
+We hope to be the the first place law students stop with questions or concerns.

-Ellen M. Cosgrove joined Yale Law School in 2015 as Associate Dean overseeing the Offices of Student Affairs and Career Development.
 Dean Cosgrove came to Yale with twenty years of experience in higher education as an Associate Dean and Dean of Students, first at the University of Chicago Law School (1995–2004) and then at Harvard Law School (2004–2015).
 A 1984 graduate of Mount Holyoke College, Dean Cosgrove spent four years in corporate and investment banking in New York before attending law school.
 She graduated from the University of Chicago Law School in 1991 and practiced law at LeBoeuf, Lamb, Greene and MacRae (an international law firm headquartered in New York City, now defunct) before transitioning into higher education.
-Dean Cosgrove currently is a trustee at the Practicing Law Institute, Inc., a nonprofit continuing legal education organization.
-She previously served as a trustee of Mount Holyoke College, a director at Lawyers Concerned for Lawyers, Inc. (Massachusetts’ lawyers’ assistance program), and a member of the Executive Committee of the Association of American Law Schools (Student Services Division).
-Dean Cosgrove has been singled out by the graduating classes at Chicago (2001) and Harvard (2006 and 2009) for awards recognizing her contributions to the law school community.
-Most recently, she was honored by Harvard Law students as part of a 2015 International Women's Day exhibit recognizing women's contributions to the field of law and public policy.

 Director of Student Affairs